Woutifier/edx-documentation/en_us/shared/course_components/create_video.rst

 ==============================
 Add a Video Table of Contents
 ==============================

+.. remove this section?
+Alison 28 Mar 16

 You can add a table of contents for your video by adding an .srt file that contains links to different parts of the video.
 When your learners view the